cosmic-api/teleport/source/index.rst

     cause the struct to throw a validation error when the corresponding value is missing from the data being validated.

+    Each field may have a string attribute *doc*, containing the documentation for the field.

     The native form of the object must be a associative array containing all key-value pairs from the original object with native values replacing the JSON values.